logicly-au/pmhc-mds-user-documentation/doc/data-extract.rst

    If you would like to include these episodes, clients and practitioners check the checkbox labelled **Include data without associated dates**
 6. Click the checkbox labelled **Include data from all specifications**, if required.
-   **Please note:** As the query is based on the PMHC MDS, additional extension data will not by default be included in the extract.
-(Extensions are listed at https://docs.pmhc-mds.com/) If this box is ticked, please note that the file format will be available for download, but will not meet the upload specification file format
+   **Please note:** This downloads a file that is a combination of all of the extensions listed at https://docs.pmhc-mds.com/.
+The resulting file cannot be uploaded.
+This is a download only format.
+It is based on the most recent version used by either the core specification or an extension.
 7. Select the appropriate file type to be downloaded

    .. figure:: screen-shots/data-extract-view-form.png